 Parking is free and there is plenty of it with only a short walk to the views!

 There are no toilets and not many places along the walk where you can have a sneaky wee either…. sorry Gals you will have to be brave or hold it

 Wear walking boots or shoes with grip, some parts did require some climbing up and down of a few rocks ….and for me a slide on my bum down a muddy section of hill…. elegant ….

 At the foot of the Black Cuillin mountain range sit the magical, mystical and midgy Fairy Pools!

-The pools are famous for its crystal clear blue colour and often manages to entice brave tourists in for a wild swim despite the water being freezing cold!
+The pools are famous for their crystal clear blue colour and often manage to entice brave tourists in for a wild swim despite the water being freezing cold!
 Do it for the gram right?

 The walk there and back uses the same route and is around 2.5km and takes around 40 minutes… although way longer if you have a camera with you!

 We can easily see why this gorgeous beauty spot attracts tourists to the mysterious Isle of Skye in its thousands!

 There is a designated car park which costs £5 to park regardless of time spent and you are handed a map by a very nice parking attendant being attacked by midges.. a warning of what’s to come